-So take a stroll in, out and around Chapel Street and discover all of South Yarra's best restaurants right below.
+So take a stroll in, out and around South Yarra's best restaurants.

 South Yarra staple Misschu in true hawker form is always bursting at the seams of patrons patiently waiting to enjoy the delicious Vietnamese.

-With its relaxed style of food, funky interiors and approachable attitude towards dining, Misschu is without a doubt the perfect spot for a casual catch up with mates.
+With its relaxed style of food, funky interiors and approachable attitude towards dining, Misschu is without a doubt one of the best restaurants South Yarra has to offer.

 Leonard’s House of Love

-It's one of the best dive bars in Melbourne, so whether you’re in for a laid-back beer with friends or ready to chow down on some delicious no-frills food (burgers, fried chicken and loaded fries, as well as salad and mash combos) it’s the spot for you.
+It's one of the best dive bars in Melbourne in 2022, so whether you’re in for a laid-back beer with friends or ready to chow down on some delicious no-frills food (burgers, fried chicken and loaded fries, as well as salad and mash combos) it’s the spot for you.
 It also serves hands-down the best cheeseburger in Melbourne.

-Building on recipes passed down from his nonna, Thirty-Eight Chairs owner Gino Forlano has beautifully curated a menu that is elegantly classic Italian.
+No “Best Restaurants South Yarra” list would be complete without Thirty-Eight Chairs, Building on recipes passed down from his nonna, owner Gino Forlano has beautifully curated a menu that is elegantly classic Italian.

 A beautifully intimate setting boasts a sophisticated interior with tables spaced just as they are in Italy, who knows who might go home with a full belly and some new friends?